edmondso006/Rhabit-Take-Home-Assessment/README.md

 rails server -p 3001 //Make sure port is 3001.
 React is running on 3000
 ```

-## Things to impove on if had more time
+## Things to impove on if I had more time
 * Better Chart Visualization
 * Look into performance
 * Run unit tests